 Social Consensus, Nakamoto Consensus

-A miner tries to mine a double spend transaction in a block against the rest of the network.
-Unless the miner is able to accumulate more proof of work than the entirety of the network combined, the honest chain will grow quicker than the dishonest way, forcing the miner to continue wasting resources, or to join the longest chain and act honestly, indirectly punishing the dishonest miner for going against Nakamoto Consensus.
+If a miner tries to mine a double-spend transaction in a block against the rest of the network, the honest chain will grow faster than the dishonest chain unless the miner can accumulate more proof of work than all other miners combined.
+This forces the dishonest miner to either waste resources mining their minority chain or join the longest chain and act honestly, indirectly punishing them for violating Nakamoto Consensus.

 When multiple miners discover a block nearly simultaneously, each node will use the block they received first as the valid one, causing a temporary fork.
 Once a second block is found, that chain becomes the longest, and all miners switch to building on that one.
 In this case, one miner loses their block reward, even though they acted honestly.

 4. consensus mechanisms

 Besides Nakamoto Consensus, there are other consensus mechanisms used in different blockchain networks.
 These include Proof of Stake (PoS), Delegated Proof of Stake (DPoS), and Byzantine Fault Tolerance (BFT), among others.
 Each has its own advantages and trade-offs in terms of security, decentralization, and scalability.